Hawaii is renowned for having some of the world’s best sunsets and Waikiki is no exception!

 Ask anyone who has ever been to Hawaii, and many will tell you that the Ala Moana Beach Park is the spot to watch the sunset, and for good reason.

-Located between Waikiki and downtown Honolulu, the beach park covers an impressive 100 acres and attracts millions of visitors each year.
+Located between Waikiki and downtown Honolulu, the beach park covers an impressive 100 acres and attracts millions of visitors annually.

 The section closer to Diamond Head is most preferred if you are into swimming, as other locations include rocks and reeds which make them suitable for surfers instead.
 Lifeguards keep a watchful eye at all times.